ilionx/qlabs-limitlessgaming/README.md

 By making this project open source we hope to reach more people, and more people to reach us.

+The past 4 months an Intern from Zuyd University has been working on the project, he has mainly been working on the OpenCV and KNN modules.
+Also the main choice of hardware and software are further selected by the intern.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor_Covenant-v2.0_adopted-blue.svg)](CODE_OF_CONDUCT.md)
 [![GitHub License badge](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)
 [![Build with Love](https://img.shields.io/badge/built_with-💖-f98888.svg)](CONTRIBUTERS.md)